thomtreebus/Pacto/DevInstructions.md

 ```
 $ sudo run npm dbstart
 ```
-Once the database is running, you can star the application
+Once the database is running, you can start the application
 ```
 $ npm run start
 ```